Read other ScienceWitness articles

 OK, one last little bit of information.
 It’s always hard to compare players between eras, and almost impossible to do so between sports.
 However, not many people follow hockey that closely, and fewer still can appreciate just how singular Wayne Gretzky’s records are.
 So, I calculated Wayne’s equivalent scoring from the other major sports.
 This is a purely statistical analysis, so you’ll have to debate other differences yourself.
 Regardless, it provides a starting point to help talk with a non-hockey sports fan.

 Table 2.
-Wayne Gretzky’s equivalent single season scoring based on 2010 statistics.
+Wayne Gretzky’s equivalent single season points record based on 2010 statistics from other leagues.

 |MLB||33.8 pitching wins|